-- Level 3 option in the Economics; Professional Economics major sequences
+- Level 3 option in the Economics; Business Analytics major sequences

 - Level 3 elective

-- Students are able to (1) provide an introduction to econometric theory; (2) learn statistical tools needed to undertake and to critically evaluate applied economic research; and (3) develop computational skills to explore and analyse economic data; and (3) critically evaluate empirical economic research.
+Students are able to (1) demonstrate an understanding of a range of statistical tools required to undertake applied economic research; (2) develop computational skills to analyse economic data; and (3) critically evaluate empirical economic research.